JAW JOINT PROBLEMS

 - This pressure strains the teeth and bite balance leading to toothaches, cracks and broken teeth.

 - Pressure from grinding and clenching causes tension in the muscles and ligaments associated with the jaw joint leading to jaw joint damage and Temporomandibular Disorder (TMD).

-Osteomyelitis is an infection that can affect the bone and causes jaw pain, fever and swelling if it infects the jaw bone.
+Osteomyelitis is an infection that can affect the bone and causes jaw pain, jaw joint pain, fever and swelling if it infects the jaw bone.
 Left untreated, this infection can do damage throughout the body.
 Osteomyelitis is treated with antibiotic therapy and/or surgical removal of dead and infected bone.

 Temporomandibular Disorder (TMD)